subsquid/threefold-archive-setup/readme.md

 helm install indexer ./indexer/chart -f values.yaml
 ```

-Your indexer should be running after a minute and you can browse to the host you set to see the indexer-gateway dashboard.
+Your indexer should be running after a minute.
+To see indexer-gateway dashboard go https://public_ip/console